evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Users can enable the performance plugin for tracking historical performance of tasks and tests.

+### Project-Level Notifications

+Project admins can set up notifications for when some events happen within the project.
+Admins can set up events when:

+- Any version/build/task finishes/fails - these can be filtered by build initiator (commit, patch, PR, commit queue, periodic build).
+- First failure occurs in a version, for each build or for each task name - these can be filtered by build initiator (commit, patch, PR, commit queue, periodic build).
+- A previously-passing task fails - these can be filtered by failure type (any, test, system, setup).
+Furthermore, to reduce the amount of notifications received, the re-notification interval can be explicitly set.
+- A previously-passing test fails - these can be filtered by test name and failure type (any, test, system, setup).
+  Furthermore, to reduce the amount of notifications received, the re-notification interval can be explicitly set.
+- The runtime for any/failed task exceeds some duration (in seconds).
+- The runtime for a successful task changes by a percentage.

+When the event happens, the notification can be delivered via:

+- Jira comment under a specific Jira issue.
+- New Jira issue - must specify a Jira project and issue type.
+- Slack channel or user.
+- Email address.
+- Webhook URL - admins can configure the behavior for resending notifications in case of failure.

 ### Ticket Creation

 Configure task Failure Details tab options.